aviv15616/ExNetsFinal/README.md

 - Dependencies: `pyshark`, `scikit-learn`, `matplotlib`, `pandas`, `numpy`, `seaborn`, `tkinter`

 ### How to run
+if running on linux, must run in full screen for full compatability

 1. Clone the repository:
    ```sh
    git clone https://github.com/aviv15616/ExNetsFinal.git